 The premium spellboost targets in Daria are Oogler, Fate’s Hand, Blade Mage, Daria and Chimera.
 The most common options for extra spellboost “payoff” are Enchanted Sword and Flame Destroyer.
 Another wacky option here is to try and play Daria and Dimension Shift in the same deck, cutting Blade Mages for 3 copies of D-Shift, which is showcased in Ese’s list.

 The main reason for Daria’s popularity is its great matchup against Vengeance Blood, one of the most popular decks in the format.
 The rest of Daria’s matchups are even or slightly favored, with the only exception being very fast aggro decks like Aggro Forest and Aggro Sword which have a more consistent early game and can run Daria over.
-It will be interesting to see how the deck performs after Fate’s Hand is limited to 1 copy in the Unlimited format.
-Hold on, that wasn’t announced yet.
-You didn’t see anything.

 Some cards in the D-Shift skeleton can be cut from the deck, namely Angelic Snipe, Golem Assault and Sorcery Caches, but for the most part these are the core cards seen in most D-Shift lists.
 Out of the provided decklists, Galcia’s list is the unusual Flame and Glass D-Shift build which differs from the regular D-Shift decklists.
 To add to that, Momotaro piloted a somewhat uncommon Unlimited deck that is Dirt Rune to #14 ladder spot, but since there isn’t enough Dirt Rune decklists for a separate section, it is included here.